hyperkarmic/obsidian/obsidian-order/REACT/virtual DOM.md

 Editing a blueprint to include an update is very cheap compared to rebuilding the structure every time an update occurs.
 When the blueprint is revised and finalized, we can then include only the update on the actual structure.
 ***
+[The Virtual DOM](https://pandaquests.medium.com/the-virtual-dom-in-reactjs-85ed233eaa99): The Virtual DOM is a lightweight in-memory representation of the actual DOM.
+React uses the Virtual DOM to determine the minimum number of changes that need to be made to the actual DOM when the state of a component changes.
+This helps improve the performance of React apps by minimizing the number of DOM updates.
+***
+The Virtual DOM is a crucial concept in ReactJS, a JavaScript library for building user interfaces.
+Knowing how to handle the virtual DOM will make you a better ReactJS developer.
+It is an abstract representation of the actual DOM (Document Object Model) and enables efficient updates to the actual DOM by minimizing the number of DOM manipulations required.
+The Virtual DOM plays a vital role in the performance and efficiency of React applications.
+***
+Imagine that you have a website with a large amount of content, and you want to make a small change to one piece of that content.
+If you were to update the content directly on the website, the entire page would have to be re-rendered, which can be time-consuming and slow.

+The Virtual DOM helps solve this problem by creating a virtual representation of the website’s actual DOM (Document Object Model).
+The DOM is a tree-like structure that represents the structure of a website, including all of its elements and their relationships to one another.

+When you make a change to the website, the Virtual DOM creates a new virtual representation of the updated DOM and compares it to the previous version.
+It then identifies the specific changes that need to be made and only updates those elements on the actual DOM, rather than re-rendering the entire page.
+***
+Some common use cases for the Virtual DOM include:

+-   Updating dynamic content: If your web application displays content that frequently changes, such as a news feed or a chat room, the Virtual DOM can help improve the performance of these updates by only updating the specific elements that have changed.
+-   Handling user input: The Virtual DOM can also be useful when handling user input, such as form submissions or button clicks.
+It can help ensure that the DOM updates smoothly and efficiently in response to user actions.
+-   Displaying large lists of data: If your web application displays a large amount of data, such as a list of products or a table of data, the Virtual DOM can help improve the performance of these updates by minimizing the number of DOM updates and re-renders that need to take place.
+-   Creating smooth animations: The Virtual DOM can also be used to create smooth and efficient animations in your React applications.
+By minimizing the number of DOM updates, the Virtual DOM can help ensure that your animations run smoothly and without interruption.
 #DOM #virtual-dom
 #react